molayoanjorin/Business-Intelligence-/Power BI/README.md

 * Quarter
 * Month
 * Month Number
+* Month Name

 The dataset covers sales activity across 2024–2026.

 ## Data Preparation

-Before building the dashboard, the dataset was inspected and cleaned to improve data quality and ensure that the analysis was reliable.
+Before building the dashboard, the dataset was cleaned to improve data quality and ensure that the analysis was reliable.

 1. Checked Data Types